Inklingo

 partido

-Use 'partido' specifically for a political party or an organized group within a political system.
+Use 'partido' when referring to a political party or an organized group within politics.

 A group of diverse people standing together, symbolizing a political party.